Category

 末永幸歩さん

-This time, I engaged in dialogue with art education practitioner Sachiho Suenaga.
+This time, I spoke with art education practitioner Sachiho Suenaga.

 Cooperation: Musashino Art University Museum & Library